dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-that would have been good present down so um so a lot of money and stake a lot of things at stake what are what are sermons
+that would have been good present down so a lot of money and stake a lot of things at stake what are sermons